ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Sensei talked about data safety and protection when sharing with AI.
 Mizutani-san connected to a local LLM machine deployed in Sensei's room and ran Rafi's prompt.
 It provided the same result as Claude and Perplexity.
 Sensei emphasized the importance of sharing knowledge and encouraged us never to hesitate to ask questions if we don't know something.
 Mizutani-san is helping Rafi deploy VNC on his laptop so that he can access the machine in Sensei's room.
 Sensei stressed the importance of staying in the lab and meeting people in person, which is why we are here instead of in our home country or dormitory room, or attending online.
-It’s a great opportunity.
+It's a great opportunity.

 **Note from Fahmidul san:**